 THIS DPA INCLUDES:

-Appendix 2 to the Standard Contractual Clauses, which includes a description of the technical and organizational security measures implemented by the data importer as referenced.
+- Exhibit 3 includes a description of the technical and organizational security measures implemented by the data importer as referenced.

 "Controller" means the natural or legal person, public authority, agency or other body which, alone or jointly with others, determines the purposes and means of the Processing of Personal Data.